 Minted engagement announcement created by: jomolo

-Keep it sweet with a simple hand-holding shot.
+A simple hand-holding shot is a classic.
 Opt for a wide lens effect to capture the entire landscape, a horizontal shot of the two of you, or zoom into the hands extra close to preview your beautiful rings.
 If you are zooming in, don’t forget to take some time cleaning your rings and making sure nails, hands, and bracelets are also in tip-top shape.

 If looking for a truly memorable shot, try to get your hand-holding photoshoot scheduled during golden hour (the hour at sunrise and sunset when the sun is positioned low in the sky).
 Your photographer can make it appear that golden rays of light are coming from your grasp.